etn-ccis/blui-icons/svg/README.md

 <img src={icon}/>
 ```

->NOTE: If you will be using many of these icons in your application, we recommend you use [@pxblue/svg-mat-icon](https://www.npmjs.com/package/@pxblue/svg-mat-icon) for Angular projects or [@pxblue/icons-mui](https://www.npmjs.com/package/@pxblue/icons-mui) for React projects (or our [icon font](https://www.npmjs.com/package/@pxblue/icons)) to simplify usage.
+>NOTE: If you will be using many of these icons in your application, we recommend you use [@pxblue/icons-mui](https://www.npmjs.com/package/@pxblue/icons-mui) or our [icon font](https://www.npmjs.com/package/@pxblue/icons) to simplify usage.
 This library makes more sense if you just need one or two icons or if you want to reduce the size of your bundle.

 ### Available SVG Icons
 Currently, we have SVG Icons available for: